 The International Integrated Reporting Council.
 A global coalition of regulators, investors, companies, standard setters, the accounting profession, and NGOs – seeks to raise awareness and encourage companies to include non-financial information in their regular reports.

 The Organization for Economic Co-operation and Development.
 It uses its wealth of information on a broad range of topics to help governments foster prosperity and fight poverty through economic growth and financial stability.
 Also, it helps ensure the environmental implications of economic and social development are taken into

 Social Capital Markets.
-The network of investors, entrepreneurs, and social impact leaders addressing the world’s toughest challenges through market-based solutions by convening ideas and capital to catalyze positive change.
+The network of investors, entrepreneurs, and social impact leaders addresses the world’s toughest challenges through market-based solutions by convening ideas and capital to catalyze positive change.

 Social Value International.
 A global network focused on social impact and social value.
-Their members, comprised of 40 countries across a huge range of sectors and disciplines, share a common goal: to change the way society accounts for value.
+Their members, comprised of 40 countries across many sectors and disciplines, share a common goal: to change how society accounts for value.